 Digital- These rpm meters contain electrical circuitry, a processor, a sensor, and an LCD or LED display.
 Such instruments can carry out statistical calculations.
 Digital tachometers are becoming more popular, and instead of dials and needles, they provide numerical readings on a display.

-Contact and Non-Contact RPM Meters- The contact type requires physical contact with the rotating shaft. on the other hand Non-contact rpm meters, which are highly efficient, convenient, and accurate, make no touch with the rotating shaft.
+Contact and Non-Contact RPM Meters—The contact type requires physical contact with the rotating shaft.
+On the other hand, non-contact rpm meters, which are highly efficient, convenient, and accurate, make no touch with the rotating shaft.

 Time and Frequency Measuring Tachometers— The time-based digital tachometer determines the equipment's rotational speed by measuring the time interval between incoming pulses.
 The frequency measurement instrument calculates speed by measuring the frequency of incoming pulses.
 It is more accurate for high-speed measurements, and the rotation of this tachometer is determined by the revolving shaft.